staghado/Project-Euler/README.md

 # Project-Euler

-Solutions to some problems from the Project Euler.
+Solutions to some problems from Project Euler.